jamie-houston/j2v8-debugger/README.md

 ### Known issues
 - It's not possible to set break-point while debugging in progress.

- Reason: since J2V8 do not provide debugger.pause()/ debugger.resume() methods - it's emulated by suspending v8 thread.
- Since V8 thread is suspended - setting new breakpoint is not possible as it must run on the same V8 thread.
+ Reason: Since V8 thread is suspended - setting new breakpoint is not possible as it must run on the same V8 thread.
-- All keys of V8 objects are displayed twice.

- Reason: Chrome DevTools UI calls _Runtime.getProperties()_ twice for unknown reason.
-- StethoHelper.notifyScriptsChanged() currently closes Chrome DevTools connection instead of updating script source code.

- Reason: When re-opened Chrome DevTools will show new version of JS scripts.
-No simple "script changed" event was found in Chrome DevTools protocol.

 ### Useful Links
 https://github.com/cyrus-and/chrome-remote-interface/wiki/Inspect-the-inspector